-- CLASS\DIAGRAMS If the CLASS\DIAGRAMS tag is set to YES (the default) doxygen will generate a class diagram (in HTML and LATEX) for classes with base or super classes.
-Setting the tag to NO turns the diagrams off.
-Note that this option is superseded by the HAVE\DOT option below.
-This is only a fallback.
-It is recommended to install and use dot, since it yields more powerful graphs. - HAVE\DOT If you set the HAVE\DOT tag to YES then doxygen will assume the dot tool is available from the path.
-This tool is part of Graphviz, a graph visualization toolkit from AT&T and Lucent Bell Labs.
-The other options in this section have no effect if this option is set to NO (the default) - CLASS\GRAPH If the CLASS\GRAPH and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect inheritance relations.
-Setting this tag to YES will force the the CLASS\DIAGRAMS tag to NO. - COLLABORATION\GRAPH If the COLLABORATION\GRAPH and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect implementation dependencies (inheritance, containment, and class references variables) of the class with other documented classes. - GROUP\GRAPHS If the GROUP\GRAPHS and HAVE\DOT tags are set to YES then doxygen will generate a graph for groups, showing the direct groups dependencies. - UML\LOOK If the UML\LOOK tag is set to YES doxygen will generate inheritance and collaboration diagrams in a style similar to the OMG's Unified Modeling Language. - TEMPLATE\RELATIONS If the TEMPLATE\RELATIONS and HAVE\DOT tags are set to YES then doxygen will show the relations between templates and their instances. - HIDE\UNDOC\RELATIONS If set to YES, the inheritance and collaboration graphs will hide inheritance and usage relations if the target is undocumented or is not a class. - INCLUDE\GRAPH If the ENABLE\PREPROCESSING, SEARCH\INCLUDES, INCLUDE\GRAPH, and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented file showing the direct and indirect include dependencies of the file with other documented files. - INCLUDED\BY\GRAPH If the ENABLE\PREPROCESSING, SEARCH\INCLUDES, INCLUDED\BY\-GRAPH, and HAVE\DOT tags are set to YES then doxygen will generate a graph for each documented header file showing the documented files that directly or indirectly include this file. - CALL\GRAPH If the CALL\GRAPH and HAVE\DOT tags are set to YES then doxygen will generate a call dependency graph for every global function or class method.
+- DOT_FONTPATH By default doxygen will tell dot to use the output directory to look for the FreeSans.ttf font (which doxygen will put there itself).
+If you specify a different font using DOT_FONTNAME you can set the path where dot can find it using this tag. - CLASS_GRAPH If the CLASS_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect inheritance relations.
+Setting this tag to YES will force the the CLASS_DIAGRAMS tag to NO. - COLLABORATION_GRAPH If the COLLABORATION_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented class showing the direct and indirect implementation dependencies (inheritance, containment, and class references variables) of the class with other documented classes. - GROUP_GRAPHS If the GROUP_GRAPHS and HAVE_DOT tags are set to YES then doxygen will generate a graph for groups, showing the direct groups dependencies. - UML_LOOK If the UML_LOOK tag is set to YES doxygen will generate inheritance and collaboration diagrams in a style similar to the OMG's Unified Modeling Language. - TEMPLATE_RELATIONS If the TEMPLATE_RELATIONS and HAVE_DOT tags are set to YES then doxygen will show the relations between templates and their instances. - HIDE_UNDOC_RELATIONS If set to YES, the inheritance and collaboration graphs will hide inheritance and usage relations if the target is undocumented or is not a class. - INCLUDE_GRAPH If the ENABLE_PREPROCESSING, SEARCH_INCLUDES, INCLUDE_GRAPH, and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented file showing the direct and indirect include dependencies of the file with other documented files. - INCLUDED_BY_GRAPH If the ENABLE_PREPROCESSING, SEARCH_INCLUDES, INCLUDED_BY-GRAPH, and HAVE_DOT tags are set to YES then doxygen will generate a graph for each documented header file showing the documented files that directly or indirectly include this file. - CALL_GRAPH If the CALL_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a call dependency graph for every global function or class method.
 Note that enabling this option will significantly increase the time of a run.
-So in most cases it will be better to enable call graphs for selected functions only using the \callgraph command. - GRAPHICAL\HIERARCHY If the GRAPHICAL\HIERARCHY and HAVE\DOT tags are set to YES then doxygen will graphical hierarchy of all classes instead of a textual one. - DIRECTORY\GRAPH If the DIRECTORY\GRAPH, SHOW\DIRECTORIES and HAVE\DOT options are set to YES then doxygen will show the dependencies a directory has on other directories in a graphical way.
-The dependency relations are determined by the #include relations between the files in the directories. - DOT\IMAGE\FORMAT The DOT\IMAGE\FORMAT tag can be used to set the image format of the images generated by dot.
-Possible values are gif, jpg, and png.
-If left blank png will be used. - DOT\PATH This tag can be used to specify the path where the dot tool can be found.
-If left blank, it is assumed the dot tool can be found on the path.
+So in most cases it will be better to enable call graphs for selected functions only using the \callgraph command. - CALLER_GRAPH If the CALLER_GRAPH and HAVE_DOT tags are set to YES then doxygen will generate a caller dependency graph for every global function or class method.
+Note that enabling this option will significantly increase the time of a run.
+So in most cases it will be better to enable caller graphs for selected functions only using the \callergraph command. - GRAPHICAL_HIERARCHY If the GRAPHICAL_HIERARCHY and HAVE_DOT tags are set to YES then doxygen will graphical hierarchy of all classes instead of a textual one. - DIRECTORY_GRAPH If the DIRECTORY_GRAPH, SHOW_DIRECTORIES and HAVE_DOT options are set to YES then doxygen will show the dependencies a directory has on other directories in a graphical way.
+The dependency relations are determined by the #include relations between the files in the directories.